kiewic/reference-incorrectly-held-at-CefShutdown/README.md

 # FATAL:shutdown_checker.cc: Check failed: !IsCefShutdown().
 Object reference incorrectly held at CefShutdown

-Assert fail:
+Exception/assert-failure using CefhSharp OffScreen:

 ```
 [0204/140114.330:FATAL:shutdown_checker.cc(52)] Check failed: !IsCefShutdown().
 Object reference incorrectly held at CefShutdown
 [0204/140726.019:ERROR:browser_process_sub_thread.cc(221)] Waited 42 ms for network service
 ```

-We are loading a page, and as soon as it completes loading, we terminate the process.
-You can see the repro source code [here](https://todo).
+I am loading a page, and as soon as it completes loading, I call `Cef.Shutdown()` and the process exits.
+You can see the source code [here](CefSharpOffscreenRepro/Program.cs).

-The issue reproduces in CefSharp 75, but I haven't been able to reproduce with CefSharp 79.
-I see some CEF fixes with similar callstacks, but in those cases they are talking about **process crashes**, and in my case, the warning is just printed to console or it only breaks when the app is attached to a debugger.
+The issue reproduces in CefSharp 75, but I haven't been able to test with CefSharp 79.
+I see [similar CEF fixes](https://bitbucket.org/chromiumembedded/cef/commits/c7345f21bede2ad5a6831fcc1457494e589c7c4d?at=3904), but in those cases people mention that the **process crashes**, and in my case, the warning is just printed to the output stream or it only breaks when the app is attached to a debugger.

 The faulting callstack is: